christineosazuwa/would-they-play/README.md

 Created a GUI.
 Uploaded to Heroku using Flask.

+Due to Heroku timeout restrictions, this may timeout, but try again!